 $ rails g model user name:string username:string email:string password_digest:string

 Add Create, Read, Update, Delete (CRUD ) functionality

 Implement login feature

-In JWT there is no way to invalidate token, you can use one of this approach to implement logout feature :
+In JWT there is no way to invalidate token, you can use one of these approaches to implement the logout feature :

-1. Remove token from client, but token still valid, in my opinion you should use short time period token.
+1. Remove token from the client, but token still valid, in my opinion, you should use short time period token.